ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part2.md

 {% endcolumn %}
 {% endcolumns %}

-In the example above the JavaScript version is using mutable object and arrays, while the Scala version is using immutable `Map` and `Seq`.
-Because you cannot update an immutable collection, you must create a new one, updating it in the process and then store the new reference.
-Immutable collections in Scala use structural sharing to minimize copying and to provide high performance.
+In the example above the both versions are using mutable collections.
+Coming from JavaScript it's good to start with the more familiar mutable collections, but over time Scala developers tend to favor immutable versions.
+Immutable collections in Scala use structural sharing to minimize copying and to provide good performance.
 Sharing is ok, because the data is immutable!

 The best score is found by first flattening the whole structure into a sequence of (player, score) pairs.
 Then we use the `maxBy` method to find the maximum score by looking at the second value in the tuple.